vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Credential Offer

-* The Grant Types `authorization_code` and `urn:ietf:params:oauth:grant-type:pre-authorized_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
+* The Grant Type `authorization_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
-* For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired credential type.
+* For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired Credential Type.
 The Wallet MUST use that value in the `scope` Authorization parameter.
-For Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`, the pre-authorized code is used by the issuer to identify the credential type(s).
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
-However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libraries and on top of existing implementations than the pre-authorized code Grant Type.
+However, it is included in the feature set to allow for Issuer initiated Credential issuance.

 Both sending Credential Offer same-device and cross-device is supported.